 Learn the basics of how to crochet, starting at the very beginning.
-If you’re brand new to crochet, the vast array of available hooks, yarns, stitches, and patterns can seem overwhelming.
+If you’re brand new to crochet, the vast array of available hooks, yarns, stitches, and patterns, including for afghans, can seem overwhelming.
 What should a beginner learn first?
 Which hooks and yarns should you use?
 When there are so many options, how do you know where to start?
 Let's explore the possibilities.

 Watch Now: 4 Handy Beginner Crochet Stitches